Sign up to our Newsletter

 It’s difficult to give you the cost of becoming an immigration lawyer.
 This number will depend on which schools you attend, how many times you write your LSAT or licensing exams, and which degrees you pursue.

-However, if you stick to the seven-year timeline, you can roughly pay around $80,000 to $400,000 on your education and exams alone.
+However, if you stick to the seven-year timeline, you can expect to pay around $300,000 on your education and exams alone.
 If you pursue an LLM, your expected costs will increase.

 3. What Are the Education Requirements To Become an Immigration Lawyer?